High School GPA Policy

 High schools typically weight the grade point average in order to reinforce and reward the choice of honors, Advanced Placement, or International Baccalaureate courses.
 Weighting of grades allows high schools to rank students who take college preparatory courses ahead of those who choose not to.

-How does Cedarville University interpret high school grade point average?
+How does Cedarville University calculate high school GPAs?

 What are the benefits of taking a rigorous high school course load?